Welcome to the Maine Board of Tax Appeals

 *Please note that most controversies involving property tax must be appealed to the Maine Board of Property Tax Review.

-Board Issues Proposed Amendments to Rules of Practice and Procedure
+The Board has Amended its Rules of Practice and Procedure

 - The Board has adopted an amended version of Chapter 100, its rules of practice and procedure.
 The amended version of Chapter 100 became effective May 1, 2014, and will govern all appeals filed on or after that date.

 - The amendments to Chapter 100 are extensive and make significant changes to, among other things, how parties may submit written arguments and evidence to the Board, and how the Board will conduct meetings to review appeals.